Now you can register for the world’s largest conference on bullying

 This conference may be relevant for researchers, support services, school owners, school administrators, anti-bullying ombudsmen, the school psychology service, and others working in the education sector and leisure activities.
 It is aimed at anyone who wants to stay updated on the latest bullying research and engage in dialogue with others passionate about preventing and stopping bullying.

 Fandrem believes the conference will provide participants with new knowledge and inspiration to continue working on this important issue.
-She also expects the stunning scenery around Stavanger, including “Preikestolen” and the beautiful beaches of “Jæren”, will attract many attendees, especially international ones.
+She also expects the stunning scenery around Stavanger, including “Preikestolen” (The Pulpit Rock) and the beautiful beaches of “Jæren”, will attract many attendees, especially international ones.

 Field experience